 Rhode Island Historical Preservation Act and Antiquities Act and §§ 00-1.2.3 and 00-1.3.5 of this Chapter, as applicable; (iii) For more information on the archeological surveys and assessments required see § 4.3 of this Subchapter.
 (4) Geological survey.
 The results from the geological survey with supporting data.
 A report that describes the results of a geological survey that includes descriptions of: (i) Seismic activity at the proposed site; (ii) Fault zones; (iii) The possibility and effects of seabed subsidence; and (iv) The extent and geometry of faulting attenuation effects of geologic conditions near the site.
 (5) Biological survey.
 The results from the biological survey with supporting data.
 A description of the results of a biological survey, including descriptions of the presence of live bottoms; hard bottoms; topographic features; and surveys of other marine resources such as fish populations (including migratory populations) not targeted by commercial or recreational fishing, marine mammals, sea turtles, and sea birds.
 (6) Fish and fisheries survey The results from the fish and fisheries survey with supporting data.
 A report that describes the results of: (i) A biological assessment of commercially and recreationally targeted species.
 This assessment shall assess the relative abundance, distribution, and different life stages of these species at all four seasons of the year.
 This assessment shall comprise a series of surveys, employing survey equipment and methods that are appropriate for sampling finfish, shellfish, and crustacean species at the project's proposed location.
 This assessment may include evaluation of survey data collected through an existing survey program, if data are available for the proposed site. (ii) An assessment of commercial and recreational fisheries effort, landings, and landings value.
 Assessment shall focus on the proposed project area and alternatives across all four seasons of the year must.
-Assessment may use existing fisheries monitoring data but shall be supplemented by interviews with commercial and recreational fishermen. (iii) For more information on these and recreational fisheries effort, landings, and landings value.
-Assessment shall focus on the proposed project area and alternatives across all four seasons of the year must.
-Assessment may use existing fisheries monitoring data but shall be supplemented by interviews with commercial and recreational fishermen. species at all four seasons of the year.
-This assessment shall comprise a series of surveys, employing survey equipment and methods that are appropriate for sampling finfish, shellfish, and crustacean species at the project's proposed location.
-This assessment may include evaluation of survey data collected through an existing survey program, if data are assessments see § 11.109.9(C) of and recreational fisheries effort, landings, and landings value.
-Assessment shall focus on the proposed project area and alternatives across all four seasons of the year must.
-Assessment may use existing fisheries monitoring data but shall be supplemented by interviews with commercial and recreational fishermen. (iii) For more information on these
+Assessment may use existing fisheries monitoring data but shall be supplemented by interviews with commercial and recreational fishermen. (iii) For more information on these assessments see § 11.10.9(C) of this Part.